TrellixVulnTeam/openmm_orion_SBRH/docs/source/tutorials.rst

    **The Non-Equilibrium Switching floe section**

-In order to run NES the mapping between the different ligand edges involved into the calculations needs to be provided.

-The gathering cube is selecting the equilibrium runs involved into an edge and inputting them to the Chimera cube.
-In this cube a chimeric molecule between the ligands involved into an edge are merged together (topologically and in force field terms) and injected into the equilibrium trajectory frames collected during the equilibrium runs.
-For each edge four per equilibrium frame simulations runs are performed:
+In this section important cubes are the gathering cube which selects the equilibrium runs involved into an edge and inputting them to the Chimera cube.
+Here a chimeric molecule between the ligand edge are merged together (topologically and in force field terms) and injected into the equilibrium trajectory frames collected during the equilibrium runs.
+For each edge four per equilibrium frame simulations are performed:

     * A Bound forward
     * A Bound reverse
     * An Unbound forward
     * An Unbound reverse

-By default 80 equilibrium frames are selected for the Bound/Unbound runs therefore, for each edge a total of
+By default 80 equilibrium frames are selected for the Bound and Unbound runs therefore, for each edge a total of:

-80 (Bound fw) + 80 (Bound rv) + 80 (Unbound fw) + 80 (Unbound rv) = 320
+80 (Bound forward) + 80 (Bound reverse) + 80 (Unbound forward) + 80 (Unbound reverse) = 320

 runs are performed.
-Each run is effectively made with a short NPT equilibration of 5ps to adapt the equilibrium frame flask to the new chimeric molecule followed by a 50ps NPT ensemble simulation where the chimeric molecule is switched between the starting and final ligand thermodynamic states.
+Each run is effectively made with a short NPT equilibration of 5ps to adapt the equilibrium frame flask to the new chimeric molecule followed by a default 50ps NPT ensemble simulation where the chimeric molecule is switched between the starting and final ligand thermodynamic states.
 All the runs are done by using Gromacs as md engine at this stage.

 The final section of the NES floe Analyze the NES data and produces the results.

-.. figure_NES_Analysis_section:
+.. _figure_NES_Analysis_section:

 .. figure:: ./images/NES_Analysis.png
    :width: 1000px